mezzato/go.talks/README.md

 ## Slides ##

-Make sure $GOPATH\bin is added to your PATH environment variable.
+Make sure $GOPATH/bin is added to your PATH environment variable.

 Open a command prompt in the directory where the repository has been checked out and launch the present tool: